Lab 1 – The collection of the oceanographic data

 After completing this lab students will be able to:

-- LO3. identify OOI tools used in examples of scientific research
+- L04.
+Identify OOI tools used in examples of scientific research

-Materials needed: For Activity 1, you may want to print out World map with latitude and longitude for students to work with when locating arrays and estimating distance to a home port
+For Activities 1.2 and 1.3, you may want to print out a world map with latitude and longitude for students to work with when locating arrays.

 What students should know before this activity

-- Data skills: Basic map reading, including distance scale bars, recognition of ocean basins, continents and major cities
+- Data skills: Basic map reading, including distance scale bars, recognition of ocean basins and continents

-- Content knowledge: Students do not need to have content knowledge for this lab.
+- Content knowledge: Students do not need specialized content knowledge for this lab

 What instructors should know before this activity

-- The scientific background and data context of the OOI and oceanographic data collection in general.
-The introduction to this lab walks students through OOI infrastructure (https://oceanobservatories.org/observatories/).
+- Instructors should have some familiarity with the scientific background and data context of the OOI and oceanographic data collection in general.
+The introduction to this lab and Activity 1.1 walk students through OOI infrastructure (https://oceanobservatories.org/observatories/).
 If you would like to read more about the scientific goals of the OOI, this is a good place to start: https://oceanobservatories.org/the-vision/.
-Explore the OOI website for more.
+Explore the OOI website for additional information.

 Optional pre-lab activities:

-Latitude and longitude with a world map – have students find various ocean basin features based on lat/long and have the students provide the lat/long for various features.
+Prior to Activity 1.3, introduce latitude and longitude with a world map exercise.
+Have students find various ocean basin features based on lat/long and have the students provide the lat/long for various features.

 Teaching notes

 Undergraduates are often fascinated by all the technology that we use in the oceans.
 Additional information on OOI instruments can be shared with students.
-As an extension of this activity you could have students to work in groups or individually to research underwater technologies.
-They can then informally present information in class, or post to a Underwater Technology Discussion with Rubric
+The introductory text of this activity can be assigned as reading, adapted as an in-class lecture or made into a group research and peer sharing activity.

 Lab 1.2